-If you've gone all out buying one of the best 4K TVs on the market only to find you're not too crash hot on the sound pumping out of it, you're not alone: almost all modern sets, regardless of size, have lacklustre speakers hidden away in increasingly thinner frames.
+Have you gone all out buying yourself one of the best 4K TVs on the market only to find you're not too crash hot on the sound pumping out of it?
+You're not alone: almost all modern TVs, regardless of size and, often, price, have lacklustre speakers crammed into increasingly thinner frames.
 So instead of straining to hear the dialogue in your favourite show and failing to be thrilled by the sound of blockbusters, why not get yourself a sonic boost by adding a soundbar?

 Soundbars offer the best bang-for-buck middle ground between the audio that your TV outputs and going all-in on a home cinema surround setup, but perhaps the most appealing aspect of soundbars is just how sleek and unobtrusive they are when placed with your TV.